Kumiko, the Treasure Hunter: Release

 Kumiko, the Treasure Hunter had its world premiere on January 20, 2014 at the 2014 Sundance Film Festival as part of the US Dramatic Competition.
 It later made its International Premiere at the 64th Berlin International Film Festival on February 8, 2014.
 The film has gone on to screen at South by Southwest, BamCinemaFest, Maryland, Karlovy Vary, and Sydney Film Festival.

+Re-release

+In February 2024, Bleecker Street, distributor of the Zellners' Sasquatch Sunset, which premiered at the Sundance Film Festival nearly ten years to the day Kumiko premiered at its 2014 edition, announced that they would be re-releasing the latter in select theaters in the United States on March 22, 2024 to mark its 10th anniversary, with a release on VOD to follow on April 2.

 Reception

 The film received largely positive reviews upon its premiere at the 2014 Sundance Film Festival.
 Review aggregator Rotten Tomatoes gives the film an 88% rating based on reviews from 138 critics, with an average score of 7.2/10.
 The critics' consensus reads "Powerfully acted and lovely to look at, Kumiko, the Treasure Hunter offers a treat for cinephiles with a taste for the pleasantly peculiar."
-Metacritic gives the film a score of 68 based on reviews from 31 critics, indicating "Generally favorable."
+Metacritic gives the film a score of 68 based on reviews from 31 critics, indicating "generally favorable" reviews.